foxfixfax/PyCCE/docs/source/index.rst

 of the spin qubit dynamics interacting with spin bath by the means of Cluster Correlation Expansion (CCE) method.

-**pyCCE** inherently supports parallelization with **mpi4py** package, which requires existing MPI implementation to be installed on the system.
-However, for serial implementation the **mpi4py** is not required.

 Installation
 ----------------